ChrisJabb21/ScoreMate/README.md

 🚀 Future Improvements

 I’d like to expand this project to make it more practical and fun:
-	•	Mobile Responsiveness
+- Mobile Responsiveness
-	•	Larger buttons and adaptive font sizes for smaller screens.
+- Larger buttons and adaptive font sizes for smaller screens.
-	•	Use more CSS flex/grid and clamp() for responsive typography.
+- Use more CSS flex/grid and clamp() for responsive typography.
-	•	Reset Button
-	•	Clear all scores with one click to start a new game.
+- Reset Button to  clear all scores with one click to start a new game.
-	•	Different Sport Modes
+- Different Sport Modes
+- A toggle or dropdown to select the sport mode.
-	•	Switch the button sets dynamically depending on the sport:
+- Switch the button sets dynamically depending on the sport:
-	•	🥊 Boxing, 🥋 Wrestling, 🥊 UFC → Round counters, points by judges.
+	- 🥊 Boxing, 🥋 Wrestling, 🥊 UFC → Round counters, points by judges.
-	•	⚽ Soccer → Goals, penalties.
+ 	- ⚽ Soccer → Goals, penalties.
-	•	🏒 Hockey → Goals, periods.
+  - 🏒 Hockey → Goals, periods.
-	•	🏊 Swimming → Heat counters, lap tracking.
+  - 🏊 Swimming → Heat counters, lap tracking.
-	•	A toggle or dropdown to select the sport mode.

 ⸻